Life Insurance Needs Analysis

 As shown in the above screenshot, you can also click See Details, which will give you a year-by-year breakdown of the analysis where you can also make further adjustments.

-To include the Insurance Needs Analyses in your report, in the Client Report -> Report Builder, select Insurance Needs Analysis and individual analyses under the Gallery and drag and drop them under Included Pages if they have not already been included.
+To include the Life Insurance Needs Analyses in your report, in the Client Report -> Report Builder, select Life Needs Analysis and individual analyses under the Gallery and drag and drop them under Included Pages if they have not already been included.

-In the Report Editor, you can view the Insurance Needs Analysis and add comments.
+In the Report Editor, you can view the Life Needs Analysis and add comments.